-- 9.1 All registered Walking Bosses/Foremen and Supplemental Walking Bosses/Foremen that have worked 100 hours as a Walking Boss/Foreman shall participate in any and all PMA supervisor's seminar training programs.
+9.1 All registered Walking Bosses/Foremen and Supplemental Walking Bosses/Foremen that have worked 100 hours as a Walking Boss/Foreman shall participate in any and all PMA supervisor's seminar training programs.
 This training will include first aid, CPR, diversity and other regulatory required training.
-Satisfactory completion of this training is mandatory as a condition of employment and failure to participate in this training shall result in disciplinary action. - 9.2 The PMA Training Department (per LOU 12/8/02, Supervisory Training Program) will conduct a supervisory training program for all new Walking Bosses/Foremen.
-The training program shall be a minimum of 5 consecutive work days.
-The current 10 day duration of the training program in Los Angeles/Long Beach shall remain in effect.
+Satisfactory completion of this training is mandatory as a condition of employment and failure to participate in this training shall result in disciplinary action.

+9.2 The PMA Training Department (per LOU 12/8/02, Supervisory Training Program) will conduct a supervisory training program for all new Walking Bosses/Foremen.
+The training program for all new Walking Bosses/Foremen shall be a minimum of 5 consecutive workdays and 2 floating days, and a duration of 10 days and 2 floating days in Los Angeles/Long Beach.

-- 9.3 All registered Walking Bosses/Foremen shall maintain current valid American Red Cross (ARC) Standard First Aid (SFA), Cardiopulmonary Resuscitation (CPR), and Automated External Defibrillator (AED) certification.
-Walking Bosses/Foremen who do not attend PMA sponsored first aid, CPR, AED, etc., classes may obtain their certification at other authorized sources at their own expense but must submit copies of such certification to the Walking Bosses' and Foremen's Labor Relation Committee for recording purposes. - 9.4 The Union and its members shall cooperate and participate in all Employer-offered training to improve knowledge and skills.
-Such training shall include, but is not limited to, work force diversity, EEOC, the use of computers and other new technologies, as required by their employers to perform duties of Walking Boss/Foreman defined in Section 1.1, PCWB&FA. - 9.5 In addition to required initial Walking Boss/Foreman entry training, all newly registered Walking Bosses/Foremen shall be required to attend additional training as developed by the parties.
+9.3 All registered Walking Bosses/Foremen shall maintain current valid American Red Cross (ARC) Standard First Aid (SFA), Cardiopulmonary Resuscitation (CPR), and Automated External Defibrillator (AED) certification.
+Walking Bosses/Foremen who do not attend PMA sponsored first aid, CPR, AED, etc., classes may obtain their certification at other authorized sources at their own expense but must submit copies of such certification to the Walking Bosses' and Foremen's Labor Relation Committee for recording purposes.

+9.4 The Union and its members shall cooperate and participate in all Employer-offered training to improve knowledge and skills.
+Such training shall include, but is not limited to, work force diversity, EEOC, the use of computers and other new technologies, as required by their employers to perform duties of Walking Boss/Foreman defined in Section 1.1, PCWB&FA.

+9.5 In addition to required initial Walking Boss/Foreman entry training, all newly registered Walking Bosses/Foremen shall be required to attend additional training as developed by the parties.
 Such training may include classroom or on-the-job training on the following topics: safety issues, discrimination and harassment, rigging, management skills, accident investigation, and leadership.